egbas/HNG_stage_3_Group_Project/README.md

 Represents a blog post with properties such as id, title, content, and associated user.

 ### Language
 Represents a language with properties such as id and name.

 ### Region
+Represents a region with properties such as id and name.

+## Models

+### USER
+Represents a user entity with attributes such as id, name, email, password, and other personal details.

+### NOTIFICATIONS
+Represents notifications associated with users, including id, message, recipient, and status.

+### INVITE
+Represents invitations sent to users or prospective users, with details like id, email, and status.

+### ADDRESS
+Represents an address associated with a user or organization, including id, street, city, state, and postal code.

+### PROFILE
+Represents the profile information of a user, including id, bio, social media links, and other personal information.

+### AUTHENTICATION
+Represents authentication details such as login credentials and tokens for users.

+### GDBRCONSENT
+Represents the GDPR consent status of a user, including id, consent status, and date of consent.

+### SETTINGS
+Represents the settings associated with a user or organization, such as id, preferences, and configurations.

+### LANGUAGES
+Represents the languages available or preferred by users, including id and language name.

+### REGION
+Represents the regions or geographical areas associated with users or organizations, including id and region name.

+### PAYMENT
+Represents payment details associated with transactions, including id, amount, method, and status.

+### BLOG
+Represents blog posts created by users, including id, title, content, author, and date of creation.

+### EMAIL TEMPLATE FOR ADMIN
+Represents email templates used by administrators to send standardized emails, including id, subject, body, and template name.

+### ORGANIZATION
+Represents organizations with attributes such as id, name, description, and associated users.

+### ACTIVITY LOG
+Represents logs of activities performed by users or within the system, including id, action, user, and timestamp.

+### WAITLIST
+Represents users or entities on a waitlist for specific features or access, including id, email, and status.

+### MESSAGING
+Represents messaging details for sending messages between users or to users, including id, sender, recipient, message, and timestamp.

+### ROLE
+Represents roles assigned to users within the system, including id, role name, and associated permissions.
+Represents a language with properties such as id and name.

+### Region